Check out Dr. Raja's new Podcast on Cataracts! Also available on Apple Podcasts!

 What is a cataract?

 When the natural lens in an eye becomes cloudy over time, it becomes a cataract.
+This is a natural process of getting older, caused by proteins depositing in the natural lens.
 Initially, this cloudiness causes a change in prescription, typically increased nearsightedness, that can be corrected with new glasses.
 Eventually, this cloudiness can cause blurry vision, difficulty with night driving, and trouble with normal daily activities that cannot be fixed with glasses.
 That is when cataract surgery becomes an excellent option to help restore sight!

 Cataract surgery is one of the most commonly performed and safest surgeries done in this country!
 During cataract surgery, the cloudy interior of the cataract is removed and replaced with an artificial intraocular lens (IOL) implant.
+Since the natural lens places a strong role in helping us see, it is imperative that an IOL be placed.
+Truly, cataract surgery should be called lens replacement surgery!
 Preoperative measurements are taken, which help us predict what power IOL goes into the eye.
 Over time, thanks to technological advancements, the goal of cataract surgery has changed.
 It has become cataract refractive surgery, with the goal for many to be as spectacle-free as possible.
 This is accomplished by the following steps:

 - Selecting a brand of IOL that custom matches each patient’s corneal curvature